£20m for improving our streets

 These major repairs will be spread across the borough, giving footways a new lease of life and making it easier for everybody to get around.

-To find out if your street has been programmed for repairs view our Footway Investment Programme Schedule for 2019-21.
+To find out if your street has been programmed for repairs view our Footway Investment Programme Schedule.
 The dates in this schedule of works are approximate and external factors may affect these timings.

 About the new pavements